aws/eks-anywhere/docs/content/en/docs/getting-started/optional/cni.md

 | **Supported?** |   ✓	    |     ✓      |   	 ✓   |     ✓      |  ✓   |

 EKS Anywhere officially supports Cilium for each provider as a CNI plugin.
 The plugin cannot be changed via upgrades to the `cniConfig` field.
 However, EKS Anywhere Cilium can be replaced with a custom CNI after the cluster has been created.
 See [Use a custom CNI](#use-a-custom-cni) for more information.
-Up until the 0.7.x releases, the plugin had to be specified using the `cni` field on cluster yaml spec.
+Up until the 0.7.x release, the plugin had to be specified using the `cni` field on cluster yaml spec.
 Starting with release 0.8.0, the plugin should be specified using the new `cniConfig` field as follows:

 - For selecting Cilium as the CNI plugin: